 You must replace the thermal paste every 5–8 years.

-Thermal paste has to be reapplied each time you remove the CPU cooler from the CPU.
-You should clean the previous thermal paste before reapplying thermal paste to ensure there is no residue remaining.
-Once you remove the CPU cooler, you’ll need to replace the thermal paste since the previous one may have air bubbles or be dry enough.
-If the thermal paste has already begun to flake, you can remove it and apply a fresh one.
+Thermal paste must be reapplied each time you remove the CPU cooler from the CPU.
+You should clean the previous thermal paste before reapplying it to ensure there is no residue remaining.
+Once you remove the CPU cooler, replace the thermal paste since the previous one may have air bubbles or be dry enough.
+If the thermal paste has already begun to flake, remove it and apply a fresh one.

 Another possible clue that you may need to update your thermal paste is if your CPU is overheating.
-When running the same program, you should see a difference, even though high CPU temps might cause many issues.
-For example, let’s say you’re playing a regularly playing game.
-When playing a game like Call of Duty Warzone, your CPU or processor is likely to reach 40–50 degrees Celsius.
-In the past two years, you observed that your PC was going 60 degrees Celsius while running the same apps.
+You should see a difference when running the same program, even though high CPU temps might cause many issues.
+For example, let’s say you’re playing a regular playing game.
+When playing a game like Call of Duty Warzone, your CPU or processor will likely reach 40–50 degrees Celsius.
+You observed your PC going 60 degrees Celsius in the past two years while running the same apps.
 Your thermal paste may be too dry, or you may have modified the CPU cooler to operate at a lower temperature.
-Simply add the thermal paste to the CPU when you open your PC.
+Add the thermal paste to the CPU when you open your PC.
 Thermal paste removal is simple if you have the correct instruments.

 Is Liquid Metal Better Than Thermal Paste?

 Yes, liquid metal is better than thermal paste.
-Liquid metal is always electrically conductive, thus providing better performance than thermal paste.
+Liquid metal is always electrically conductive, thus providing better performance.

-There are several factors to consider when deciding which CPU cooling method is best.
-Liquid metal has better thermal conductivity, but it comes with a slew of dangers.
-Since they are experts in their field, it is best left to them.
-However, thermal paste is a more affordable alternative, but you’ll have to put up with poorer thermal conductivity ratings.
+Several factors must be considered when deciding which CPU cooling method is best.
+Liquid metal has better thermal conductivity, but it has many dangers.
+Since they are experts, it is best left to them.
+Thermal paste is a more affordable alternative, but you’ll have to put up with poorer thermal conductivity ratings.
 However, liquid metal will work perfectly well for you.
 It’s simple to implement, and there aren’t many dangers involved.

-The compound’s specific makeup varies from product to product, but its characteristics are consistent.
+The compound’s makeup varies from product to product, but its characteristics are consistent.
 They all conduct electricity.
 Since the alloy is liquid, it’s more challenging to work with.
-There is a risk of short-circuiting and component failure if you spill any over.
-On the other hand, Liquid metal performs far better when it comes to transferring heat.
+If you spill any over, there is a risk of short-circuiting and component failure.
+On the other hand, Liquid metal performs far better when transferring heat.
 However, because gallium interacts with metal, you cannot utilize it with aluminum heat sinks.
 It shouldn’t be an issue since copper heat sinks are nonreactive with liquid metal,

 What is thermal paste?

-Thermal paste fills the tiny crevices that allow air to be trapped, thereby preventing overheating.
+Thermal paste fills the tiny crevices that trap air, preventing overheating.
 Heat transmission between the CPU/GPU or its cooling system is hindered because air is an insulator.
 The thermal paste fills in the gaps between the two components to increase efficiency and lower the component’s operating temperature.
 Various thermal pastes exist, including silicon-based, ceramic-based, and metal-based options.
 Although metal-based thermal paste is widely used, it is also electrically conductive, making it unsuitable for several applications.
-As a result, if too much is used and spills, it can cause short-circuiting and overall inefficiency.
+As a result, too much is used, and spills can cause short-circuiting and overall inefficiency.

 Is Noctua Thermal Paste Conductive?